 Athletes are drinking beet juice to boost it, and people having chest pains pop nitroglycerine under their tongue with chest pain.
 What are we talking about here?
 Nitric oxide – a little molecule needed in just the right amount.

 Why is this important?
 Nitric oxide acts as a signaling molecule in the endothelium, impacting blood pressure, cardiovascular disease, brain health, and more.
-Lifestyle factors and genetic variants in nitric oxide related genes are important here.
+Lifestyle factors and genetic variants in nitric oxide-related genes are important here.
 Everyone needs a healthy heart!

 The Endothelium and Nitric Oxide Synthase:

-We are going to dig into the creation of nitric oxide, what it does in the body, and why it is so important for heart health and healthy aging.
+Let’s dig into the creation of nitric oxide, what it does in the body, and why it is so important for heart health and healthy aging.

 Quick aside: Nitric oxide is not the same thing as nitrous oxide (laughing gas).